Deonte Harty: 2019 season

 Harty signed with the New Orleans Saints as a rookie undrafted free agent in 2019.
-After an impressive training camp featuring a 78-yard touchdown return against the New York Jets in the pre-season, Harty made the final cut and was named to the Saints 53-man roster.
+After an impressive training camp featuring a 78-yard touchdown return against the New York Jets in the pre-season, he made the final cut and was named to the Saints 53-man roster.

 Harty made his NFL debut on Monday Night Football as the Saints primary kick returner in the season-opener against the Houston Texans.
-During a Week 3 33–27 road victory against the Seattle Seahawks, he scored his first NFL touchdown on a 53-yard punt return, the NFL's first punt return touchdown of the 2019 season.
+During a Week 3 33–27 road victory over the Seattle Seahawks, he scored his first NFL touchdown on a 53-yard punt return, the NFL's first punt return touchdown of the season.

 Harty finished his rookie year as the leader in punt returns, combined returns, and punt return yards and was selected to the Pro Bowl.
-He is the first undrafted Saint to make the Pro Bowl roster as a rookie.
-He was also just one of four players in the league to have a punt return touchdown in 2019.
+He was the first undrafted player in franchise history to make the Pro Bowl roster as a rookie.
+Harty was also just one of four players in the league to have a punt return touchdown in 2019.
+He was also named to the PFWA All-Rookie Team.

 2020 season

 Harty was placed on the reserve/COVID-19 list by the Saints on August 14, 2020, and was activated two days later.
 He scored his first professional receiving touchdown in Week 7 against the Carolina Panthers.
-On December 19, 2020, Harty was placed on injured reserve.
+On December 19, Harty was placed on injured reserve.
 He was activated on January 9, 2021.